theinsidersandrush/NoMoreXeets/README.md

 ##

-## 🚫 This project is currently discontinued due to [shameless plagiarism](https://t.me/TwiFucker/475)
+# 🚫 This project is currently discontinued due to [shameless plagiarism](https://t.me/TwiFucker/475)
+## WHAT HAPPENED?
+- Apparently, there's Aero.
+They're stealing sh*t and stuff.
+They got so mad that the original creator disabled the [original project](https://github.com/Dr-TSNG/TwiFucker/).
+-
 ### ⚠️ Copyright Notice
+### From my prespective:
+There's a swing on the state of original mod.
+Apparently, [people](https://old.reddit.com/r/moddedandroidapps/comments/17oguew/any_modded_twitter_app_twifucker_replacement/k80na4d/) [are](https://old.reddit.com/r/androidapps/comments/16a8xva/aeromods_are_safe/jz6sh1m/) [talking](https://old.reddit.com/r/androidapps/comments/1ant5g5/any_third_party_twitter_left/kpvhrb3/).
+### Notice from the original creator:

-What we hate most about is the modification of our texts, especially our **MODULE TITLE**, which absolutely means they want others to think all the work is done by THEM instead of others, though they actually helped NOTHING with the module development.
+`What we hate most about is the modification of our texts, especially our **MODULE TITLE**, which absolutely means they want others to think all the work is done by THEM instead of others, though they actually helped NOTHING with the module development.`

-We are not opposed to integrating our module in your client, but we strongly condemn the behavior of **modifying our texts and hiding our author info**.
+`We are not opposed to integrating our module in your client, but we strongly condemn the behavior of **modifying our texts and hiding our author info**.`

-Although our project was open source before, we didn't set up a license, so **ALL COPYRIGHTS RESERVED**.
+`Although our project was open source before, we didn't set up a license, so **ALL COPYRIGHTS RESERVED**.
 And from now on we decline ANY modification or pre-patched client.
-It's ok if you LSPatch Twitter with our module by yourself, but you should not release your patched apk anywhere.
+It's ok if you LSPatch Twitter with our module by yourself, but you should not release your patched apk anywhere.`

 <details>
    <summary><h2>✨ Features</h2></summary>